What do you have to do to get one of these? When is one of these required?

 - The German license can’t be issued before you have lived in Germany for 185 days.
 The application process should begin at least six weeks before that.

-This information (in German only!) was sent in an email to a US citizen who had asked about getting a license through the waiver program.
+This information (originally in German) was sent in an email to a US citizen who had asked about getting a license through the waiver program.
 We have been unable to find anything about the program online at the official Hamburg LBV website.

 NOTE: It is best to apply for a German license waiver through your employer.
 Local officials are often unaware of the waiver program in their own German state.
 You should be armed with information before you start the process.
 For instance, some states may only grant waivers for US citizens working for a US company.
 We are trying to get more information from AmCham Germany and the local licensing authorities.
 In the meantime, if you have tried (successfully or not) to do this, please let us know about your experience.
 See our Contact page.